Victor-Tilheri/Today-I-Learned/cloud/Amazon Web Services/Amazon EC2.md

 Through EC2 from Amazon, developers can host and manage web services using cloud with a lot of operating system options to work with.

-This system can delivery your API to the internet with an fix IP.
+This system can delivery your API to the internet with an fix IP and allow you to monitoring and debug the system in production.